Psalm 98: Judaism

-Christianity
+Book of Common Prayer

 The psalm may be recited as a canticle in the Anglican liturgy of Evening Prayer according to the Book of Common Prayer as an alternative to the Magnificat, when it is referred to by its incipit as Cantate Domino.
 It is not included as a canticle in Common Worship, but it does of course appear in the psalter.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of None.

 Musical settings

+Hymns

+Loys Bourgeois set the psalm in the Genevan Psalter, with a melody used later also for the German hymn "Nun singt ein neues Lied dem Herren" (1967) by Georg Thurmair, a paraphrase of the psalm.
+"Joy to the World", one of the most popular English Christmas carols, is a lyrical adaptation of Psalm 98 written in 1719 by Isaac Watts and set by Lowell Mason to a tune attributed to George Frideric Handel.
+The 1941 hymn "Singt dem Herrn ein neues Lied" was also inspired by the psalm.

+Motets

-Marc-Antoine Charpentier composed in 1679 - 80, one Cantate Domino H.176, for 3 voices, 2 treble instruments, and continuo.
-Michel-Richard de Lalande composed one grand motet (S72) in 1720, Dieterich Buxtehude, Nicolas Bernier and Claudio Monteverdi also.
-Loys Bourgeois set the Psalm in the Genevan Psalter, with a melody used also for the German hymn "Nun singt ein neues Lied dem Herren" (1967) by Georg Thurmair.
+Heinrich Schütz set a German metred version of Psalm 98 in the Becker Psalter, published in 1628, Singet dem Herrn ein neues Lied, SWV 196.
+Marc-Antoine Charpentier composed in 1679-80 one Cantate Domino, H.176, for three voices, two treble instruments, and continuo.
+Michel-Richard de Lalande composed one grand motet (S.72) in 1720, as also Étienne Moulinier, Dieterich Buxtehude, Nicolas Bernier, Charles-Hubert Gervais CHG.36, Henry Madin HM.12, Louis Grénon, Jean-Joseph de Mondonville and Claudio Monteverdi.

 Georg Philipp Telemann's Singet dem Herrn ein neues Lied, TWV 1:1345 is a setting of Psalm 98.

-"Joy to the World", one of the most popular English Christmas carols, is a lyrical adaptation of Psalm 98 written in 1719 by Isaac Watts and set by Lowell Mason to a tune attributed to George Frideric Handel.
-The 1941 hymn "Singt dem Herrn ein neues Lied" was also inspired by Psalm 98.

 Czech composer Antonín Dvořák set part of Psalm 98 (together with part of Psalm 96) to music as No. 10 of his Biblical Songs in 1894.
 John Rutter set the psalm as the first movement of his choral work The Falcon.
 Settings were also written by David Conte and by Arvo Pärt in Latin.

 Bernard Barrell composed Show Yourselves Joyful unto the Lord, an anthem for female chorus and organ, Op.
 130 (1993).

-Andrew Lloyd Webber has set the psalm as a coronation anthem to be performed at the coronation of King Charles III of the United Kingdom.
+Andrew Lloyd Webber set the psalm as a coronation anthem for the Coronation of Charles III in 2023.